Dragoon4002/Start-a-thon-2023-by-IIT-Madras/README.md

 I have submitted my idea for the start-a-thon in the PowerPoint presentation.
 Here is the app prototype: https://www.figma.com/proto/VAvol2iDFVihYnXd1dC9VZ/IGS-app?type=design&node-id=3-78&t=U3WvYcCNYLTzlpgj-1&scaling=scale-down&page-id=0%3A1&starting-point-node-id=40%3A11&mode=design

+This is the youtube video explaining my idea in under 5 mins: https://youtu.be/2boJ2Fuj2BA Sorry for the bad voice, trying to improve it.

-Questions/ advice/ flaws regarding this product would be really aprreciated
+Questions/ advice/ flaws regarding this product would be really appreciated